 POPxo recommends: Blue Mandarin Neck Sleeveless Kurta (Rs 1,999)

-Mrs. Meena Bindra started this popular kurta brand in 1986, naming it ‘Biba’, which is a Punjabi word of endearment that describes one as pretty or beautiful.
+Mrs. Meena Bindra started one of the top kurta brands in 1986, naming it ‘Biba’, which is a Punjabi word of endearment that describes one as pretty or beautiful.
 A brand, which was known for its mix-and-match collection of casual kurtas, casual salwars, and churidars initially, Biba’s kurta collection is one of the most sought after in the country.
 Not only is it affordable but the designs also leave you spoilt for choice.
 From contemporary and casual kurta designs to traditional Indian styles, Biba’s pieces cater to your needs for all occasions.

 Take your pick from our favourites at the kurta brand: